YSC9999/GWOC26/README.md

 # Basho E-commerce Platform

 Welcome to the GWOC26 Basho project!
 This is a modern e-commerce platform built with Next.js and TypeScript, designed for handcrafted Japanese-inspired pottery.
-Whether you're a developer, admin, or new visitor, this guide will help you understand the project structure, features, and how to get started.
+This README reflects the latest project cleanup: **all files present are necessary for the core website and its features.**

 ---